mertaksu/mertaksu/README.md

 [![Gmail](https://img.shields.io/badge/-Gmail-c14438?style=flat&logo=Gmail&logoColor=white)](mailto:mertaksu@outlook.com)
 [![Twitter](https://img.shields.io/badge/-Twitter-%231DA1F2.svg?style=for-the-badge&logo=Twitter&logoColor=white)](https://twitter.com/mertaksu)

+Hi, I'm Mert Aksu, a passionate self-taught full stack web developer and a freelance software engineer from Turkey.
+My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+I take great care in the experience, architecture, and code quality of the things I build.

+I am also an open-source enthusiast and maintainer.
+I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

 <!--
 **mertaksu/mertaksu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.